simplocms/docs/docs/modules/helpers.md

 **`Module::find($name)`**

 The `find` method returns the specific module.
-If the specific module exists, then it's returned `App\Models\Module\Module` instance, otherwise null value is returned.
+If the specific module exists, then it's returned `App\Models\Module\Module` instance, otherwise a null value is returned.
 This method accepts only one `$name` parameter with the specific module's name.

 Return example: